zh54321/EntraTokenAid/README.md

 #### Examples
-Perform authentication and retrieve tokens with default options (MS Graph API / Azure CLI as client):
+Perform authentication and retrieve tokens with default options (MS Graph API / Azure CLI as the client):
 ```powershell
 $Tokens = Invoke-Auth
 ```